samuel-h-r-nunes/fictive/README.md

   }
 ```

-So when our component is initially mounted, `getUsers` is called asynchronously.
-Then, as soon as its promise resolves, the local state will be updated with the new list of users, which will trigger a re-render of the list.
+When our component is initially mounted, `getUsers` is called asynchronously.
+Then, as soon as its promise resolves, the local state will be updated with the response data, and trigger a re-render of the list.

 This is a very simple example, but the important rule to retain here is: _use a wrapper function instead of calling the external service directly._